-The 305/306 Series rotary cutters (Figure 1-1) are designed for medium duty applications such as grass, corn stalks and light brush.
+The 307 Series rotary cutters (Figure 1-1) are designed for medium duty applications such as grass, corn stalks and light brush.
 These cutters are single spindle with two free-swinging blades.
-Free-swinging blades reduce the shock of impact when a stationary object is hit.
+Freeswinging blades reduce the shock of impact when a stationary object is hit.
 Additional protection is provided by a slip clutch on the gearbox input shaft.
 A round blade holder allows the cutter to "ride over" stumps and similar immovable objects.
-Models 305 and 306 are attached to the tractor using a standard Cat.
-I, II, or III 3-point hitches and can use Cat.
-II and III quick hitch.
+Model 307 cutters are attached to the tractor using 3-point Cat II or III standard or quick hitches or pull hitches.
 Standard equipment includes driveline shields, clutch shields and front discharge shields (deflectors).